 The Best Places to Live in Europe for Expats

 Why live in Portugal?

 Portugal is rated as one of the best countries to live for expats.
-It scores highly on quality of life surveys, cost of living, personal safety reports, and friendliness of locals towards expats.
+It scores highly on the Quality of Life Index, cost of living, personal safety reports, and friendliness of locals towards expats.
 Its mild climate, beautiful beaches, innovative tech sector, and slower pace of life make Portugal one of the best places to live overseas.

 Advantages of living in Portugal as an expat

 There are many advantages to living in Portugal as an expat.
-Its incredible weather, vibrant cities like Lisbon, and beaches are not the only reasons for expats to move to Portugal.
+Its incredible weather, vibrant cities like Lisbon and Porto, and beaches are not the only reasons for expats to move to Portugal.

-- Cost of living in Portugal is low
+- The cost of living in Portugal is low.

-- Tax-friendly schemes like the Non-Habitual Residency Regime (NHR)
+- The Portuguese government provides tax-friendly schemes like the Non-Habitual Residency Regime (NHR).

 Best places for expats to live in Portugal